The 20 Best Paramyotonia Congenita Doctors Near Me in Maryland, US

 Offers Telehealth

 Larry Shranatan, D.O., practices family medicine at Johns Hopkins Community Physicians Hagerstown.
 He received his medical degree from the Philadelphia College of Osteopathic Medicine, and completed his residency in family practice at St. Francis Hospital.
 Dr. Shranatan is rated as an Experienced provider by MediFind in the treatment of Paramyotonia Congenita.
-His top areas of expertise are Eosinophilic Fasciitis, Glucocorticoid-Remediable Aldosteronism, Familial Hypertension, and Hypertension.
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Eosinophilic Fasciitis, Hypertension, Glucocorticoid-Remediable Aldosteronism, and Familial Hypertension.
+Dr. Shranatan is board certified in American Board Of Family Medicine.

 Experienced in Paramyotonia Congenita